bright/new-www/content/projects/just-eat-pos-–-mobile-apps-for-restaurant-system.md

 * Barcode scanners,
 * Kiosks.

-Our applications have been integrated mostly with **Sunmi Technology** – one of the top global hardware providers.
+Our applications had been integrated mostly with **Sunmi Technology** – one of the top global hardware providers.

 ## **Result**